gablilli/googlescripts/docs/classroom-importer.md

 ## Disclaimer
 Obviously, you’ll need to run the script from a different account — like a @gmail.com “fake teacher” account.
 Just invite your personal account (the one you actually want to access the Classroom with), and you’re good to go.

+You also need to copy the folder exported with the [export](../classroom/export/classroom-exporter.gs) script.
+In order to do this, use the [copy folder](../drive/copyfolder.gs) script.

+## Requirements

 ## 🧩 Required Google APIs
 Before running the script, enable these services: